 The Meaning of Domestic Violence under German Law

-- Entering the respondent’s home,
+- Entering the applicant’s home,

-- Contacting the applicant (in person, in writing, by telephone, through third parties, etc.).
+- contacting the applicant (in person, in writing, by telephone, through third parties, etc.).

 Interim Injunction: Requirements for the Application

-What is Meant by “Prima Facie” Evidence?
+What is Meant by “Prima Facie” Evidence (Glaubhaftmachung)?

-Establishing prima facie evidence – “Glaubhaftmachung” – (cf. § 51 (1) sentence 2 FamFG) means that the applicant does not need to provide evidence.
-Proof of the overwhelming probability is sufficient.
+Establishing “prima facie” evidence means the applicant does not need to provide evidence (Section 51 (1) sentence 2 FamFG).
+It is sufficient to prove the overwhelming probability.
 This can be done in various ways.
 In most cases, the submission of an affidavit is used.
-The submission of medical certificates, police reports, or witness statements by third parties can support this.
+This can be supported by submitting medical certificates, police reports or witness statements from third parties.
+A “prima facie” case can be refuted through a “counter-prima facie case,” i.e. substantiated objections are raised and made credible.

 Admissible Evidence